jorishr/notes-on-backend/authentication/sessions/session_authentication.md

 The random string stored in a cookie is usually SIGNED with a SECRET KEY.
 Therefore the CLIENT/USER cannot tamper with the cookie.
 Additionally the cookies can be protected with server side FLAGS.

 There are no real security concerns with a signed cookie.
-It doesn't need addtional encryption because it does NOT contain meaningfull data.
+It doesn't need additional encryption because it does NOT contain meaningful data.

 Cookies are send with each HTTP request in the header just like content-type or authorization.